SurajSharmaCSE/Excel_Project/README.md

-# 📊 Excel Clone — Web-Based Spreadsheet
+# 📊 Excel Project — Web-Based Spreadsheet
 A lightweight **Excel-like spreadsheet application** built using **HTML, CSS, and JavaScript**.
 This project recreates core spreadsheet functionality such as cell formatting, formulas, sheet handling, and more — all in the browser.

 ---